phonometrica/phonometrica/docs/scripting/api/system.rst

 .. function:: strip_extension(path as String)

-Returns ``path`` without extension.
+Return ``path`` without extension.

 ------------

 .. function:: split_extension(path as String)

-Returns a table whose first element is ``path`` with the extension removed, and whose second element is the extension.
+Return a table whose first element is ``path`` with the extension removed, and whose second element is the extension.

 ------------

-.. function:: build_path(...)
+.. function:: join_path(s1 as String, s2 as String)

-Concatenate the arguments using the native path separator and returns the resulting path name.
+Concatenate ``s1`` and ``s2`` using the native path separator and returns the resulting path name.

 ------------
-(path)

 .. function:: genericize(path as String)

-On Windows, this function converts the native path separator to the generic separator``"/".
+On Windows, this function converts the native path separator to the generic separator ``/``.
 On platforms that use the generic separator, it does nothing.

 ------------

 .. function:: nativize(path as String)

-On Windows, this function converts the generic path separator to the native separator``"\\".
+On Windows, this function converts the generic path separator to the native separator ``\\``.
 On platforms that use the generic separator, it does nothing.

 ------------

-.. function:: rename(old_name, new_name)
+.. function:: rename(old_name as String, new_name as String)

 Renames a file.
 If the file could not be renamed, an error is raised.